gvwilson/thirdbit/src/fiction/iffy/index.md

 pulled off her goggles,
 wriggled out of the straps,
 tripped,
-and fell face-first into the little snowbank thrown up by the chair's impact.
+and fell face-first into the little snowbank thrown up by the impact.
 Ice crystals stung her face and hands.

 The chair bleeped.
-Panels popped off its bulky arms to reveal a featherweight windproof parka on one side, rolled up to be not much larger than a roti, and a waistpack on the other.
+Panels popped off its bulky arms to reveal a featherweight windproof parka on one side rolled up to the size of a roti and a waistpack on the other.
-She unrolled the parka and put it on, then unzipped the pack.
+She fumbled with the parka and put it on, then unzipped the pack.
 A tiny first aid kid,
 a ruggedized app,